 User interfaces (Producer and Consumer) at the top.

-An Archive Abstraction Layer in the middle (similar to the MAL from the SM&C WG)
+An Archive Abstraction Layer in the middle (similar to the MAL from the SM&C WG).
+Our initial thoughts are that this would include methods to

+Take in data, Representation Information and other metadata from the Producer in order to create Archival Information Packages (AIPs), the key component for long term preservation.

+Query archive about AIPs available.

+Access an AIP.

+Send metadata from the AIP to the user interface.

+Send user selection of data to be retried from the user interface to the archive

+Further illustrations are provided in the associated PPT.

 Bindings on the bottom to interface to specific types of archives.